Bertrand Delanoë: Mayor of Paris

+Ahead of the Socialist Party's 2012 convention in Toulouse, Delanoë endorsed Harlem Désir as candidate to succeed Aubry at the party's leadership.

 Assassination attempt

 Delanoë was stabbed on 5 October 2002 during the Nuit Blanche, a night of festivities in Paris, while mingling with the public.
 His assailant was a Muslim immigrant, Azedine Berkane, who reportedly told police that "he hated politicians, the Socialist Party, and homosexuals."
-Speaking to Le Monde, one of his neighbors said, "He was a bit like us.
-We're all homophobic here because it's not natural."
 Before being taken to hospital, Delanoë ordered that the festivities continue.
 Delanoë's wound was not life-threatening and he left the hospital after about two weeks.

 Azedine Berkane was eventually permitted to leave the psychiatric hospital where he had been a patient after his doctors no longer considered him a threat.
-However, in early April 2007, he failed to keep a scheduled appointment with his doctors, and has not been seen since.
+However, in early April 2007, he failed to keep a scheduled appointment with his doctors.
+Paris police recaptured him on May 22.
+He was returned to the psychiatric facility and placed into a high-security unit.

 Olympic bid

 The failure to secure the 2012 Summer Olympics for Paris on 6 July 2005 was Delanoë's first major setback as mayor.
 In the aftermath of the defeat in his Olympic bid, he accused British prime minister Tony Blair of unduly influencing the result in order to secure the games in London.
 However, Delanoë's popularity in fact rose during July 2005.
 The French public appeared to have laid more of the blame on President Jacques Chirac, who allegedly said that "the only worse food than British food is Finnish" which is widely believed to have offended two Finnish members of the International Olympic Committee.